pklaus/IP-Logger/README.md

 ### ToDo

-1. Log IPv4 and IPv6 if available.
-2. Extend log format for a field 'type' being one of {'client', 'server'}.
+1. Extend log format for a field 'type' being one of {'client', 'server'}.

 ### More Data Storage Options